Podge2020/ObjectDesignLab_KCFarmers/README.md

 - saveForLater()

 class Map() {
-          constructor (bizLocation, userLocation, products, type of farm, ) {
+          constructor (bizLocation, userLocation, contact, products, farmType) {
-              this.bizName = bizName;
+              this.bizLocation = bizLocation;
-              this.location = location;
+              this.userLocation = userLocation;
               this.contact = contact;
               this.products = products;
+              this.farmType = farmType;
               }

            searchFor() {
+           //functions runs loop over items to display results that match search

            }

            milesAway() {
+           //functions calculates the distance the user is from the producer
+           //fun fact: learned haverine forumla for the way the crow flies (straight) vs Wolphram Alpha for driving route calculations

            }

            saveForLater() {
+           //functions allows user to save producer search result for later access

            }
                     }